top of page

 Why Use Liquid Nitrogen In Knife Making?

-When a knife steel is heated to a certain temperature it changes to a softer, nonmagnetic phase called Austenite.
-That "certain temperature" is modified by the carbon and other alloying content of the steel.
-Then as we quench the blade back to room temperature, it will pass a temperature called Ms "martensite start" , where the Austenite begins to convert to the harder, stronger martensite (we want this conversion!).
+When heated to a specific temperature, knife steel changes to a softer, nonmagnetic phase called Austenite.
+That "certain temperature" is modified by the steel's carbon and other alloying content.
+Then as we quench the blade back to room temperature, it will pass a temperature called Ms "martensite start," where the Austenite begins to convert to the harder, stronger martensite (we want this conversion!).

-As the steel continues to cool is passes a point called Mf "martensite finish".
-Now, due to carbon content and other alloying, that Mf temperature can be below room temperature, below freezing, and sometimes even below dry ice temp.(dry ice, or solid CO2 is about -120F).
-This can leave a percentage of the matrix as "retained austenite", which isn't a good thing for a variety of reasons.
+As the steel cools, it passes a point called Mf, "martensite finish."
+Due to carbon content and other alloying, Mf temperature can be below room temperature, below freezing, and sometimes even below dry ice temp.(dry ice, or solid CO2 is about -120F).
+This can leave a percentage of the matrix as "retained austenite," which isn't good for various reasons.

-It is critical that the knife go straight from room temp to liquid Nitrogen.
-A delay of even a few minutes, or the sometimes recommended "snap temper" before cryo, allows the retained Austenite to stabilize.
-Don't even check hardness, get your blade into cryo now!
+The knife must go straight from room temp to liquid Nitrogen.
+A delay of even a few minutes, or the sometimes recommended "snap temper" before cryo, stabilizes the retained Austenite.
+Don't even check hardness; get your blade into cryo now!

 What Does LN2 Do?

 Liquid Nitrogen is COLD!
-320 degrees below zero cold.
-It is this property alone that helps the knife maker produce stronger, harder knives.
-This is also the reason LN2 is the choice for cryo treating to insure Mf (Martensite Finish).
+Three hundred twenty degrees below zero cold.
+This property alone helps the knife maker produce stronger, harder knives.
+This is also why liquid nitrogen is the choice for cryo treating to ensure Mf (Martensite Finish).
 Even dry ice(-120F) won't convert all the retained Austenite in some alloys.

 1) Retained Austenite makes the matrix of the steel softer.

-At levels around 20% or above, RA negatively affects the bulk hardness of the blade, hindering performance, edge retention, and sharpenability.
+At levels around 20% or above, retained austenite (RA) negatively affects the bulk hardness of the blade, hindering performance, edge retention, and sharpenability.

-2) Under certain stresses, RA can spontaneously convert to untempered martensite.
+2) Under specific stresses, RA can spontaneously convert to untempered martensite.

 3) RA negatively affects edge retention and sharpenability.

 Softer steels are harder to properly sharpen than harder ones.
-Soft steel doesn't want to take a crisp edge, doesn't want to let go of the burr or foil edge when stropping.
-And then the softer "high RA" knife gets dull many times faster.
+Soft steel doesn't want to take a crisp edge or let go of the burr or foil edge when stropping.
+And then the weaker "high RA" knife gets dull many times faster.

 How Do You Know LN2 Does That?

-There are a number of ways to accurately measure the effects of cryogenic treatment on steel.
+There are several ways to measure the effects of cryogenic treatment on steel accurately.

 1) Rockwell Hardness Tester.

-Running sample coupons before and after LN2, before and after LN2 AND tempering, and at different temperatures, and checking the hardness of each one is a knifemaker's way of verifying our processes are giving the results we expect!
+Running sample coupons before and after liquid nitrogen, before and after LN2 AND tempering, and at different temperatures, and checking the hardness of each one is a knifemaker's way of verifying that our processes are giving the results we expect!
 When this is done, you end up with a graph like the one below, showing peak hardness and the temperatures used!

 2) Magnetic Resonance

-Since Austenite is nonmagnetic, a very accurate measurement can be made of how much RA is in a given piece of steel.
-While I do not have the means to conduct this test, there is plenty of research available to verify the theory.
+Since Austenite is nonmagnetic, a very accurate measurement of how much RA is in a given piece of steel can be made.
+While I lack the means to conduct this test, there is plenty of research available to verify the theory.

 Effects Of Cold Treatment On AEB-L

-Above is a chart created by Dr Larrin Thomas (knifesteelnerds.com), showing the effects of austenitizing temperature (hardening temp) and room temp quench vs home freezer vs LN2.
-It is easy to see that cryogenic treated samples are 2-3.5 Rc points harder compared to room temperature, and 2.5 points harder compared to a home freezer treatment.
+Above is a chart created by Dr. Larrin Thomas (knifesteelnerds.com), showing the effects of austenitizing temperature (hardening temp) and room temp quench vs. home freezer vs. LN2.
+It is easy to see that cryogenically treated samples are 2-3.5 Rc points harder than room temperature and 2.5 points harder compared to a home freezer treatment.
 That's quite a difference, and exactly why I use LN2 treatment on all knives at Keith Nix Knives.

 Will Cryogenic Treatment Fix A Bad Heat Treatment?

-No, it will NOT fix a bad heat treatment.
+No, it will NOT fix a poor heat treatment.
 If a custom knife is austenitized at too low a temp, it won't fully harden.
 Cryo cannot fix that.
-If the knife is austenitized at too high a temp, awful things can happen like explosive grain growth, too much carbon in solution, and so much excess RA, even liquid Nitrogen can't save the piece.
+If the blade is austenitized at too high a temp, awful things can happen, like explosive grain growth, too much carbon in solution, and so much excess RA, even liquid Nitrogen can't save the piece.
 So cryo isn't a "fix" for anything.
-It is a logical continuation of a proper heat treatment and quench, that can enhance desirable properties of the blade.
+It is a logical continuation of proper heat treatment and quench that can enhance desirable properties of the blade.

-My desire is to make the very best knives I am capable of making.
-To get the geometry right for the knife and the tasks it will perform.
-The best support for that geometry is a hard steel matrix that supports the carbide structure of the steel, resists edge rolling and chipping, and sharpens easily.
+My goal is to make the very best blades I can produce and to get the geometry right for the knife and the tasks it will perform.
+The best support for that geometry is a complex steel matrix that supports the carbide structure of the steel, resists edge rolling and chipping, and sharpens easily.
 Cryogenically treated blades help achieve all those properties.

 HOME PAGE